An SAP S/4HANA migration offers many benefits, but to ensure a smooth migration, you must be aware of your specific reasons for migrating.

 When it comes to an SAP S/4HANA migration, SAP recommends a methodology with six phases for project planning and implementation: discover, prepare, explore, realize, deploy, and run.
 This methodology is called SAP Activate.

-The content of this blog covered the first phase, the discovery phase.
+The content of this blog post covered the first phase, the discovery phase.
 In this timeframe, enterprise priorities are identified, the target architecture is defined, the business case is optimized, and a readiness check is carried out.
 It is perhaps the most important phase to complete as it sets the tone for the entire SAP S/4HANA migration.

 If you’re still on the fence about whether SAP S/4HANA and its various lines of business such as finance and logistics can meet your needs, or if you have not completed the discovery phase yet, you should test an SAP S/4HANA system.
 For this purpose, SAP provides trial access to SAP S/4HANA Cloud that is only valid for a limited time.